Woutitit/woutitit.github.io/songwriting-checklist.md

 - Tame 5k-20kHz not muddy but could be too strong.
 - Automate reverbs/delays to unmud.
 - Make space for main elements with stereo, pan, levels, eq.

-## Notes
-Boost important frequencies, cut redundant ones
+- Boost important frequencies, cut redundant ones.
-Get kick/snare right
-Get low-end right
-Compress stuff
-Mix workflow: Volume > EQ > Compression > FX
+- If element doesn't sit in mix, the workflow is usually Volume > EQ > Compression > FX.
-Check composition, arrangement, sound design
-Sidechain
-Saturate stuff, especially transients
+- Saturate transients for more headroom.
-Layering
-Common mastering practices
-Don't push or compress too hard

--

-This article is not to check your production but rather check composition.
-This one is a quick reference to topics we discussed to if certain things ain't working maybe check some stuff undereath here.
-Though maybe the full checklist can be in one doc especially i guess the song making checklist?
+## Production
+- Layering.
+Layer plucks with sustains, octaves up/down, interesting timbres.

+## Composition and arrangement
 - Check cadences
 - Check harm, melodic and perc rhythm (maybe change sections up)
 - repeotition, motives, development of them is it there?